rivernews/iriversland2-kubernetes/README.md

     - Run `python release.py -p` to get the plan.
     - If you make changes to tf files instead of image tag (e.g. for kafka, redis, postgres, etc), `python release.py` might not run since it will only run when detected change in image tag.
 To apply changes for tf files, force the change by `python release.py -f`.
     - For other options, please see `release.py`.
+6. After commit, pushed changes to `master` branch, if confident with the change, then it's time for sync for release and destroy branch.
+Run `gco release && git merge master && gp && gco destroy-release && git merge master && gp && gco master`.

 ### Update / Deploy microservice